 Cache helps you reduce cost expensive operations incurred by your cloud storage provider when reading or writing data to/from object storage repositories.

 For example, when you use Veeam Explorers to open backups located in object storage, Veeam Backup for Microsoft Office 365 uses cache from which it retrieves the structure of the backed-up objects of your organizations.
-Such a structure is then loaded into the navigation pane of each of the Veeam Explorers so that you can navigate though it without actually downloading any data from object storage.
+Such a structure is then loaded into the inventory pane of each of the Veeam Explorers so that you can navigate though it without actually downloading any data from object storage.

 Consider the following about cache: